toobababar/azure-translation-en-ar/README.md

-# English to Arabic Translator using Azure AI SDK
+# English to Arabic Translator using Azure Text Translation SDK

-This is a simple Python application that uses the **Azure Translator service SDK** to translate English text into Arabic.
+This is a simple Python application that uses the **Azure Text Translation SDK** to translate English text into Arabic.
 It leverages Azure's powerful AI translation capabilities and is ideal for experimenting with cloud-based NLP.

 ## Features